 The holidays can be hectic and online shoppers do not have time to waste on slow-loading or clunky checkout pages.
 Test the loading time for your checkout pages before the holidays roll around.
 Ensure they can handle higher traffic volumes so you can run enticing deals.

 You should also allow shoppers to make quick purchases as guests, then give them the option to save their information for next time.
 High-converting checkout pages also clearly display shipping information, so consumers can be confident their orders will arrive before the holidays.

 In the ecommerce world, bundling means packaging different products or services together and selling it for a set price.
 Product bundling lends perfectly for stocking stuffers because the products are normally targeted toward a specific demographic.
 For example, an exercise equipment company could bundle a sweatband, muscle relaxer cream and a water bottle together as stocking stuffers targeted for runners.

-Before the holidays approach, you need to identify which bundles have the highest profit margins, which bundles pique the most interest and if there are opportunities to swap out certain products within the bundle to convert more sales.
+Identify which bundles have the highest profit margins, which bundles pique the most interest and if there are opportunities to swap out certain products within the bundle to convert more sales.

 Your backend ecommerce platform should integrate with your frontend system to house metrics in one place, so you can easily make data-driven decisions.
 Once you have the insight, adjust your strategies to maximize sales when the holidays roll around.

 An optimized ecommerce website is the gift that keeps on giving for merchants.
 Not only will it drive sales during the most important shopping season of the year, it will set you up for long-term success in the new year.
-The pandemic has completely changed consumer buying habits.
-Make sure your online experience caters to consumers’ evolving needs and expectations.